-Our companies operate in different economic environments but our strategy is to ensure our products, manufactured by us or sourced in bulk, are stocked by distributors and sold on to contractors for either refurbishment or new build.
-Our sales forces are multi-focused to not only ensure the sale in volume to stockists, but also to promote sales directly to end-users whether they are contractors, architects or specifiers.
+Our companies operate in different economic environments but our continued focus is to ensure our products, manufactured by us or sourced in bulk, are stocked by distributors and sold on to contractors for either refurbishment or new build.
+Our sales forces are multifocused to not only ensure the sale in volume to stockists, but also to promote sales directly to end-users in conjunction with contractors, architects or specifiers.
 Hand in hand with the sales process, we advise on the suitability of product, glues and accessories, and offer technical back-up during and post installation as part of our customer service.
-Our businesses are totally flooring focused and our strategy is designed to enhance our brand identity, to proliferate goodwill and customer satisfaction with the aim of continued repeat business and the expansion of revenue which will then create wealth for our shareholders in the form of dividend as reward for their investment in our company; and secure the employment of our employees and partners.